1932 Winter Olympics medal table

 The 1932 Winter Olympics, officially known as the III Olympic Winter Games, were an international multi-sport event held in Lake Placid, New York, United States, from February 4 to 15, 1932.
 A total of 252 athletes representing 17 National Olympic Committees (NOCs) participated, 8 NOCs (Note: Argentina, Estonia, Latvia, Lithuania, Luxembourg, Mexico, the Netherlands, and Yugoslavia did not send athletes to these games.) fewer than the last Winter Games in St. Moritz, Switzerland.
 The games featured 14 events in 4 sports across 7 disciplines.
-These Winter Games were the first held outside of Europe, with prior editions held in Chamonix, France, and St. Moritz, Switzerland.
+These Winter Games were the first held outside Europe, with prior editions held in Chamonix, France, and St. Moritz, Switzerland.

 Overall, athletes representing 10 NOCs won at least one medal, and 7 NOCs won at least one gold medal.
 Host nation United States won the most gold medals and the most overall medals, with 6 and 12 respectively.
 Hungary's team obtained their first Winter Olympic medal, with figure skaters Emília Rotter and László Szollás winning bronze in the pair skating event.
-Norway achieved two podium sweeps at the games, in the individual nordic combined event with Johan Grøttumsbråten winning the gold, Ole Stenen winning the silver, and Hans Vinjarengen winning the bronze, and in the individual ski jump event with Birger Ruud winning the gold, Hans Beck winning the silver, and Kaare Wahlberg winning the bronze.
+Norway achieved two podium sweeps at the games, in the individual Nordic combined event with Johan Grøttumsbråten winning the gold, Ole Stenen winning the silver, and Hans Vinjarengen winning the bronze, and in the individual ski jump event with Birger Ruud winning the gold, Hans Beck winning the silver, and Kaare Wahlberg winning the bronze.

 Speed skaters Irving Jaffee and Jack Shea, both from the United States, tied for the most gold medals won for an individual at the games, with two.
 Shea became the first American athlete to win multiple gold medals at the same Olympic Winter Games.
 Alongside Jaffee and Shea, cross-country skier Veli Saarinen of Finland and speed skaters Alexander Hurd and Willy Logan of Canada tied for the most total medals won with two each.
 Bobsledder Eddie Eagan of the United States became the first and only person to win a gold medal in different events at the Summer Olympics and Winter Olympics, (Note: Gillis Grafström also won gold in both the Summer and Winter Olympic Games but in the same event: figure skating, which had been contested in the 1920 Summer Olympics.) after winning the gold medal in the four-man event at these games and in the men's light heavyweight event in boxing at the 1920 Summer Olympics in Antwerp, Belgium.